-Kikokara weaves wisdom from thai-yoga massage, reiki, somatic psychotherapy and dance.
-It is a holistic bodywork practice that finds it’s ground in heartfelt connection, tenderness and pleasure.
-It is guided by principles of non-forcing, fluid movement and spacious listening – inviting the receivers’ body to unfurl without expectation.
-Kikokara venerates the body as its own healer, holding all the intelligence it needs to attend itself.
-It helps people remember how to let the body lead – how to let this ancient system guide us.
+Kikokara bodywork weaves wisdom from reiki, somatic psychotherapy and dance.
+It is a holistic bodywork practice that finds it’s ground in heartfelt connection, tenderness and curiosity.
+It is guided by principles of non-forcing, fluid movement and spacious listening – inviting the receiver’s system to unfurl without expectation.
+Kikokara venerates the body an an ancient system that holds all the intelligence it needs to attend itself.
 The deeper inspiration of kikokara is to reconnect human beings to the broader cosmology of which we are a part; it is ultimately in and through the body that this connection is remembered.
+Kikokara bodywork is not about becoming a better person or fixing faulty parts, it is about listening and remembering; coming back into rhythm with life

 What can I expect from a session?

 Sessions are unique to each person; they vary based on how you show up and what you express you want to explore.
+All sessions begin with a verbal conversation, where you can share what is present for you and what you would like to focus on – this will be the direction for the session.
 Ultimately, the sessions are a space for you to be exactly as you are, without judgment, allowing what needs to come up to come up.
 Some sessions can be very dynamic with a lot of movement, while others are slow and still.
-Sometimes we speak with words, other times we do not.
+Sometimes speech is used to assist in mind-muscle connections and to open the imagination, but most of the time, verbal communication can distract from the conversation of the rest of the body, and is therefore not used

 Why should I get a session?